joeyklee/quant-humanists-2018/MATERIALS.md

 # Materials & Resources

 Here you will find the materials you will need and/or choose to use during this course.
+The bibliography includes readings that will be assigned in class and others that might supplement the course.

+* 🆓 means that the item is freely available for download
+* 🙌 means the application features an API.

 # Materials